Pickled Beetroot with Shallots

 Perhaps that's because the strong malt vinegar of the commercial pickling masks the true flavour of the beetroot, or maybe it's because of overboiling.
 But when prepared in the following way it provides a wonderfully flavoured and textured accompaniment to cold cuts at Christmas time.
 To sterilise the jar, wash it thoroughly in warm soapy water, rinse and heat in a moderate oven for 5 minutes.

 This recipe is from Delia's Vegetarian Collection.
 Makes an 18 fl oz (500 ml) jar.
-Scroll to the bottom of the Method to see questions Lindsey has answered on this recipe
+Scroll to the bottom of the page to see questions Lindsey has answered on this recipe

 Trim the beetroot and wipe them, but leave the skins on.